-Early parenting support
+Early parenting services

 Early Parenting Services provide support to parents from pregnancy to when their child is 4 years old.

-The Cradle to Kinder Program is an intensive ante and post natal support service.
-It provides longer term, intensive family and early parenting support for vulnerable young mothers and their families, commencing in pregnancy and continuing until the child reaches 4 years of age.
+The Cradle to Kinder and Aboriginal Cradle to Kinder program is an intensive ante and post-natal support service to provide longer term, intensive family support for vulnerable young mothers (aged up to 25 years of age) and their families.
+The service commences in pregnancy and continues until the child reaches 4 years old.